AAA: Preparation is Key Ahead of Wednesday’s Winter Weather

 AAA urges motorists to use the “calm before the storm” to fill up the tank and pack a vehicle emergency kit; trick travel expected for Wednesday afternoon/evening.

-PHILADELPHIA, PA (February 19, 2019) – Old Man Winter returns mid-week with yet another ill-timed blast of snow, rain and potentially ice set to dramatically affect Wednesday’s afternoon and evening commute.
+Hamilton, NJ, February 19, 2019 – Old Man Winter returns mid-week with yet another ill-timed blast of snow, rain and potentially ice set to dramatically affect Wednesday’s afternoon and evening commute.
 This system is expected to begin late-morning Wednesday and cause road conditions to deteriorate throughout the day due to heavy snow and possible freezing rain.
 AAA urges motorists use today to prepare by filling up the gas tank and packing a vehicle emergency kit.
 There have been many examples of stranded motorists so far this winter.
 Preparation is key.

-“AAA urges motorists to use the calm before the storm today to prepare their vehicles by filling up their gas tanks and packing a vehicle emergency kit,” said Jana L. Tidwell, manager of Public and Government Affairs for AAA Mid-Atlantic.
+“AAA urges motorists to use the calm before the storm today to prepare their vehicles by filling up their gas tanks and packing a vehicle emergency kit,” said Tracy E. Noble, manager of Public and Government Affairs for AAA Mid-Atlantic.
 “No one ever plans to get stuck.
 Preparation can make all the difference, as a typical 15-minute drive could take much longer on Wednesday, especially during the afternoon and evening hours.”

 Winter Vehicle Emergency Kit

 Motorists are advised to pack a winter emergency kit now to stow in the trunk of their vehicle to have immediately available should the need arise.
 More than 40 percent of motorists do not carry an emergency kit in their vehicle, cautions AAA.

 - Emergency kit items to include – deicer, shovel, ice scraper, sand or kitty litter (for traction)